chin-gyou/dialogue-utterance-rewriter/README.md

 ## LSTM-based Model
 ### About the code
 This code is based on the [Pointer-Generator](https://github.com/abisee/pointer-generator) code.
-The Transformer code is not public for some company legal policy reasons.

 **Requirements**